dmsc/fastbasic/manual.md

-  Note that the `,` and `TAB` always print at least one space, and that to separate `TAB` and the previous and next arguments you can simply use spaces.
+  Note that the `,` and `TAB` always print at least one space, and that to separate `TAB` and the previous and next arguments you can use a `;` or simply a space.

   See the _Device Input and Output
   Statements_ section for the `PRINT #`
   usage.

-  *Advanced:* To implement the spacing on `,` and `TAB`, FastBasic maintains the column number independently of the operating system, so it is not affected by the margin and the
+  *Advanced:* To implement the spacing on `,` and `TAB`, FastBasic uses the current column in the OS, so that
-  `POSITION` statement and the output is the same when writing to a printer or a file.
+  `POSITION` and printing to a graphics screen will work ok, unlike Atari
+  BASIC; but when printing to a file or other devices the number of spaces will not be the same.

 **Writes A Character To Screen**